ACL Knee Braces

 What is the Treatment for an ACL Tear?

 Depending on the severity of the ACL tear, treatment may include rest, physical therapy or surgery to reconstruct the torn ligament.
 Physical therapy without surgery works to strengthen the muscles surrounding the knee to help regain stability to compensate for the absent or weakened ACL.
 Surgery involves reconstructing the ACL ligament using tissues from either a tissue bank (allograft) or from one’s body (autograft)-typically the patella tendon or the hamstring tendon.
 After surgery, one will begin outpatient physical therapy to increase range of motion, strength and stability of the knee joint.
-It typically takes about 6 months to get the knww to it’s original condition.
+In other words, it typically takes about 6 months to get the knee back to it’s original condition.